neptune-ai/neptune-client/README.md

 * [Comparing/debugging ML experiments and models](https://docs.neptune.ai/getting-started/quick-starts/how-to-compare-experiments.html#use-cases-compare-and-debug-experiments)
 * [Sharing results of experiments with your team/departament](https://docs.neptune.ai/getting-started/quick-starts/how-to-share-results.html#use-cases-share-results-with-team)

+# Features to help you get the job done
+* Rich logging and tracking methods
+* easy to use client
+* experiments compare
+* dashbordign views
+* team management

 ## What is neptune-client?
 `neptune-client` is a Python library that serves three purposes: